An efficient explicit implementation of a near-optimal quantum algorithm for simulating linear dissipative differential equations: Introduction

 One can also use hybrid classical-quantum methods for solving dissipative problems on quantum computers as proposed, for instance, in Ref.~\onlinecite{Demirdjian22, Ingelmann24}.
 Yet, the hybrid methods usually suffer from the bottleneck related to the repetitive input/output (I/O) data transfer between classical and quantum processors.

-An alternative approach is based on recasting a nonunitary operator associated with dissipative dynamics into a combination of unitary evolution operators integrated over some additional Fourier space.
+An alternative approach is based on recasting a nonunitary operator associated with dissipative dynamics into a combination of unitary evolution operators integrated over \ycb{an} additional Fourier space.
 This technique was initially proposed in Refs.~\onlinecite{Jin22Sch, Jin23Sch, Hu24Sch, Lu24, An23} and is called ``Schr\"odingerization'' or Linear Combination of Hamiltonian Simulations (LCHS).
-The explicit implementation of the LCHS circuit and its numerical emulation was given in Ref.~\onlinecite{Novikau24KvN}.
-Recently, the LCHS algorithm\cite{An23impr} was advanced by exponentially improving its query complexity with respect to the truncation error $\yerr$.
 The LCHS algorithm has an advantage over QLSAs in its higher success probability, which leads to a reduced number of calls to the initialization circuit.
 Furthermore, the encoding of the LCHS algorithm is more straightforward compared to that of QLSAs.

+We developed an efficient explicit implementation of the original LCHS algorithm\cite{An23} and simulated its numerical performance in Ref.~\onlinecite{Novikau24KvN}. \ycb{However, we found that achieving modest \% levels of precision required a fairly large ancillary register for the construction of the kernel (corresponding to parameters $n_k\geq 7$ and $N_k\geq 128$ in the following).
+The original LCHS algorithm was significantly improved by An, Childs, and Lin \onlinecite{An23impr} by exponentially reducing its query complexity with respect to the error, $\yerr$, to near-optimal scaling with precision, set out in Theorem~\ref{thm:near-optimal_LCHS} below.
+Hence, our work here is motivated by the practical question of whether a more efficient LCHS implementation that has better dependence on precision can offer a significant savings in resources.}

+\ycb{Hence, we test the new LCHS algorithm on the key point example of the linear advection-diffusion equation.
+This is a particularly important example of a dissipative differential equation because it is used to model physical processes in many different fields including astronomy, astrophysics, biology, chemistry, condensed matter physics, finance, fluid dynamics, and plasma physics.
+In many contexts, the linearized version of advection-diffusion results from applying perturbation theory to a nonlinear problem, such as the Navier-Stokes equations or the Boltzmann kinetic equation.
+Yet, Liouville's theorem implies that the first-principles equations of motion have no nonlinearity for conservation of probability at either the classical or quantum mechanical level. }

+\ycb{ Hence, the linear advection-diffusion equation is also important for describing the first-principles probabilistic formulation of classical and semiclassical dynamics.~\cite{Joseph23JPA} This approach can be utilized to develop efficient quantum algorithms for evolving the probability distribution function for nonlinear dynamics based on the unitary Koopman-von Neumann (KvN) and Koopman-van Hove equations.~\cite{Joseph20,Joseph23,Novikau24KvN} In fact, the main goal of \onlinecite{Novikau24KvN} was to develop an explicit high-performance quantum algorithm for simulating the KvN equation.
+There, the approach relied on numerical dissipation, by adding either an upwind advection operator or a numerical diffusion operator to the generator, to eliminate numerical artifacts caused by the way in which perfectly unitary dynamics responds to sources and sinks.
+Thus, simulating the evolution of the probability distribution of nonlinear dynamics is a potentially important future application of the efficient LCHS methods that we derive here. }